pschaus/book_lepl1402/source/part5.rst

     }

 The ``MinMaxBlockComputation`` class is essentially the same as the ``MinBlockComputation`` class :ref:`defined earlier<MinBlockComputation>`.
 It only differs in the way the result is stored: ``MinBlockComputation`` uses a ``float`` to hold the result of the computation on a block, whereas ``MinMaxBlockComputation`` uses an object of the ``MinMaxResult`` class.
-This allows ``MinMaxBlockComputation`` not only to report both the minimum and maximum values of part of an array, but also to indicate whether the part was empty or non-empty.
+This allows ``MinMaxBlockComputation`` not only to report both the minimum and maximum values of part of an array, but also to indicate whether that part was empty or non-empty.

 It is now easy to run the computation using two threads in a way that is also correct when the ``values`` array contains 0 or 1 element: